Marcus Garvey

-Marcus Mosiah Garvey Jr. (17 August 1887 – 10 June 1940) was a Jamaican political activist, publisher, journalist, entrepreneur, and orator.
-He was the founder and first President-General of the Universal Negro Improvement Association and African Communities League (UNIA-ACL, commonly known as UNIA), through which he declared himself Provisional President of Africa.
-Ideologically a black nationalist and Pan-Africanist, his ideas came to be known as Garveyism.
+Marcus Mosiah Garvey Jr. (17 August 1887 – 10 June 1940) was a Jamaican political activist.
+He was the founder and first President-General of the Universal Negro Improvement Association and African Communities League (UNIA-ACL) (commonly known as UNIA), through which he declared himself Provisional President of Africa.
+Garvey was ideologically a black nationalist and Pan-Africanist.
+His ideas came to be known as Garveyism.

-Garvey was born into a moderately prosperous Afro-Jamaican family in Saint Ann's Bay and he was apprenticed into the print trade as a teenager.
-Working in Kingston, he got involved in trade unionism before he lived briefly in Costa Rica, Panama, and England.
-After he returned to Jamaica, he founded the UNIA in 1914.
+Garvey was born into a moderately prosperous Afro-Jamaican family in Saint Ann's Bay and was apprenticed into the print trade as a teenager.
+Working in Kingston, he became involved in trade unionism.
+He later lived briefly in Costa Rica, Panama, and England.
+On returning to Jamaica, he founded the UNIA in 1914.
 In 1916, he moved to the United States and established a UNIA branch in New York City's Harlem district.
-Emphasising unity between Africans and the African diaspora, he campaigned for an end to European colonial rule across Africa and advocated the political unification of the continent.
+Emphasising unity between Africans and the African diaspora, he campaigned for an end to European colonial rule in Africa and advocated the political unification of the continent.
 He envisioned a unified Africa as a one-party state, governed by himself, that would enact laws to ensure black racial purity.
 Although he never visited the continent, he was committed to the Back-to-Africa movement, arguing that part of the diaspora should migrate there.
-Garveyist ideas became increasingly popular and the UNIA grew in membership.
-However, his black separatist views—and his relationship with white racists like the Ku Klux Klan (KKK) in the interest of advancing their shared goal of racial separatism—caused a division between Garvey and other prominent African-American civil rights activists such as W. E. B. Du Bois who promoted racial integration.
+Garveyist ideas became increasingly popular, and the UNIA grew in membership.
+His black separatist views—and his relationship with white racists like the Ku Klux Klan (KKK) in the interest of advancing their shared goal of racial separatism—caused a division between Garvey and other prominent African-American civil rights activists such as W. E. B. Du Bois, who promoted racial integration.